+- (1) Date and time of the inspection.

-- (2) Areas or rooms inspected. - (3) A list of participants. - (4) Findings and actions taken.
-You may document the findings and actions in a tracking system or database. - c.
+- (2) Areas or rooms inspected.

+- (3) A list of participants.

+- (4) Findings and actions taken.
+You may document the findings and actions in the StAR tracking system.

+- c.
 Organizational-level documentation JSC Form 1240 posted in work areas to inform employees of hazards.